lsymuyu/Digital-Plant-Phenotyping-Platform/README.md

 D3P provides the tools to conduct in silico phenotyping experiment over typical sensors, including RGB/Multispectral camera and LiDAR.

 ## Install
-1) Install OpenAlea environment
+**a.
+Install OpenAlea environment**

-Note that please ensure [Conda](https://conda.io) have been installed in your conmputer that is an open source package management system and environment management system.
-[Conda Download](https://conda.io/miniconda.html).
-Use the Python 2.7 based installation (Windows, Linux, Mac).
+[OpenAlea](http://openalea.gforge.inria.fr/dokuwiki/doku.php) is a 3D plant modeling platform that includes modules to analyse, visualize and model the functioning and growth of plant architecture.
+To install OpenAlea, please ensure [Conda](https://conda.io) have been installed in your conmputer.
+Conda is an open source package management system and environment management system that can run in Windows, Linux, Mac.
+Please use the Python 2.7 based installation ([Conda Download](https://conda.io/miniconda.html).

 Create an environment named *openalea*:
-Launch a console (See Anaconda Prompt in Start menu on windows)
+Launch a console

     conda create -n openalea -c openalea openalea.plantgl openalea.lpy boost=1.66